kresnasatya/dev.kresna.me/src/posts/browser-engine-with-swift-but-why.md

 swift package init --type=executable --name ToyStack
 ```

-Inside the ToyStack I put the brownie project (I don't forget to ignore the brownie) and switch into `ch01-10`.
+Inside the ToyStack I put the brownie project and switch into `ch01-10` branch.
 Then, I start chat with Claude with the prompt like this.

 > I want to make a browser engine with Swift programming language.
 Currently, I have brownie - a browser engine with Python that comes from Browser Engineering book.
 Your task is read the Python code inside the brownie and porting it into Swift.
 Create a plan with step by step which one is first, second, and so on.
 In the end, you're a guider and give me the code BUT you're NOT ALLOWED to edit the code.
 I'm a learner and will re-type the code program to get better understanding of the meaning of code.

-Now, the ToyStack has cover until the chapter 14 along with some exercise that comes from the Browser Engineering.
+Now, the ToyStack has covered the chapter 14 along with some exercise that comes from the Browser Engineering.
 The ToyStack doesn't have any third-party dependencies.
+It's only using Swift and SwiftUI.
 The rendering engine is built from scratch by follow the Browser Engineering book.
 Meanwhile for JavaScript engine, I use JavaScriptCore (Safari) instead of build from scratch.
-Maybe I will make it using Swift too in the future.
+Maybe I will try to make it using Swift too in the future.

 ## Closing